-States with higher unemployment rates can also be expected to spend more on basic assistance (Blank 2002).
 Unemployment measures a state’s annual unemployment rate among the civilian non-institutional population.
 We also include pcpi_regional as a measure of each state’s real per capita personal income in thousands of 2013 dollars controlling for regional variations in purchasing power.
 We expect per capita income to be inversely related to states’ basic assistance spending.
 Unemployment rates and incomes are likely to be strongly and inversely correlated, but for the population who receives TANF, they may not move in tandem.
 Moving from welfare to work increases earnings but may decrease assistance benefits.
 As such, controlling for states’ unemployment rates alone may not adequately control for states’ economic conditions, especially as they pertain to the low-income families most likely to receive basic assistance.

 Economic conditions may also affect TANF spending by exerting fiscal pressures on states.
 In their study of TANF programs in California, Washington, Michigan, Florida, and Texas, Hahn et. al (2012) noted how budget deficits following the Great Recession forced many states to reshape TANF spending.
 TANF’s broad discretion allows states to shift TANF funds away from basic assistance toward other policy areas previously funded by non-TANF dollars.
 California, for example, reduced basic assistance benefits by 8% in 2011 alongside other reductions in job training and child care funding, freeing $800 million in MOE expenditures for higher education programs.
 Hahn et. al (2012) find evidence of similar shifts in Michigan and Washington.
 In all cases, the authors found that states were using TANF’s broadly-defined goals to fund programs obliquely related to TANF with TANF dollars in response to fiscal pressures.
 As an advocate for low-income families put it when discussing the policy areas being funded by TANF, “no one is pretending that it is for a TANF purpose” (35).

 Fiscal_stability measures a state’s ending annual fiscal balance and budget stabilization fund (i.e., “rainy day fund”) as a percentage of its annual expenditures.
 The hypothesized effect of fiscal_stability on basic assistance spending is the opposite of the other economic variables included in the model.
 As economic conditions worsened, states experienced contradictory pressures.
 On the one hand, fewer jobs and lower incomes might have led states to increase basic assistance spending in order to support their residents.
-At the same time, worsening economic conditions reduce state revenues and strain budgets, leading to less basic assistance spending as TANF funds are reallocated.
+At the same time, worsening economic conditions reduce state revenues and strain budgets, leading to less basic assistance spending as TANF funds were reallocated.

 Programmatic Factors

-Finally, TANF program-specific factors are expected to correlate with states’ basic assistance expenditures.
-Since the passage of the PRWORA in 1996, as already discussed above, the number of individuals receiving TANF nationally has declined dramatically, with only a comparatively small increase following the 2008 financial crisis and the Great Recession.
+TANF program-specific factors are expected to correlate with states’ basic assistance expenditures.
+Since the passage of the PRWORA in 1996, as already discussed above, the number of individuals receiving TANF has declined dramatically, with only a comparatively small increase following the 2008 financial crisis and economic recession.